-It is hard to remember how we felt about school and the friends we had when we were younger, however, for a moment, let’s put ourselves back into the shoes of our teenage selves.
+It is hard to really remember how we felt about school and the friends we had when we were younger, however for a moment, let’s put ourselves back into the shoes of our teenage selves.
 Imagine sitting at home on a Tuesday morning knowing the bell had just announced the start of the second class for the day.
-You know you are supposed to attend your maths class now, but the thought of showing your face is so unbearable that the repercussions of staying at home will be easier to handle.
-You are not sure what this feeling you are experiencing is called (adults call it anxiety and depression), your heart is broken, you feel fearful, ashamed and rejected.
+You know you are supposed to be at maths now, but the thought of showing your face is so unbearable that the repercussions of staying home will be easier to handle.
+You are not sure what this feeling you are experiencing is called (adults call it anxiety and depression), your heart is broken, you feel ashamed and rejected.

-While this sounds dramatic, the rejection and depression young people experience through cyberbullying is a reality that has sadly led to many young people committing suicide.
+While this sounds quite dramatic, the rejection and depression young people experience through cyberbullying is the reality that has sadly led to many people committing suicide.

 The concept of bullying is not new and no matter what your age, you probably have been exposed to it at some stage in your life.